-The projects eligible for participation in the programme are those with the total ERDF amount requested from EUR 250.000 ERDF funds to EUR 2.5 million ERDF funds for Priority 1 (Green and adaptive region) and Priority 2 (Resilient and sustainable region) and from EUR 200.000 ERDF funds to EUR 1 million ERDF funds for Priority 3 (Accessible and connected region), specific objective 6.2 (Enhance efficient Public administration).
+The projects eligible for participation in the programme are those with the total ERDF amount requested from EUR 250.000 ERDF funds to EUR 2.5 million ERDF funds for Priority 1 (Green and adaptive region), specific objective 2.4 (Enhancing protection and preservation of nature, biodiversity, and green infrastructure, including in urban areas, and reducing all forms of pollution), and Priority 2 (Resilient and sustainable region) and from EUR 200.000 ERDF funds to EUR 1 million ERDF funds for Priority 3 (Accessible and connected region), specific objective 6.2 (Enhancing efficient public administration).

-The projects eligible for participation in the programme are those with the duration up to 30 months for Priority 1 (Green and adaptive region) and Priority 2 (Resilient and sustainable region) and up to 24 months for Priority 3 (Accessible and connected region), specific objective 6.2 (Enhance efficient Public administration).
-The costs for the implementation of an approved project are eligible from its start date until its end date as set in the Subsidy Contract.
-The start date shall not be earlier than the date of submission of the project application in the Jems and the end date shall not be later than 30 November 2028.
+The projects eligible for participation in the programme are those with the duration up to 30 months for Priority 1 (Green and adaptive region), specific objective 2.4 (Enhancing protection and preservation of nature, biodiversity, and green infrastructure, including in urban areas, and reducing all forms of pollution), and Priority 2 (Resilient and sustainable region) and up to 24 months for Priority 3 (Accessible and connected region), specific objective 6.2 (Enhance efficient Public administration).

+The costs for the implementation of an approved project are eligible from its start date until its end date as set in the Subsidy Contract (except for preparation costs).
+The earliest possible start of the project shall be the date of the approval of the project by the Monitoring Committee (hereinafter MC) and the end date shall not be later than 30 November 2028.